utPLSQL/utPLSQL/docs/userguide/coverage.md

 * procedures
 * functions

-**Note**
+!!! note

-> The package and type specifications are excluded from code coverage analysis.
+    The package and type specifications are excluded from code coverage analysis.
     This limitation is introduced to avoid false-negatives.
     Typically package specifications contain no executable code.
     The only exception is initialization of global constants and variables in package specification.
     Since most package specifications are not executable at all, there is no information available on the number of lines covered and those would be reported as 0% covered, which is not desirable.

 To obtain information about code coverage for unit tests, run utPLSQL with one of built-in code coverage reporters.
 The following code coverage reporters are supplied with utPLSQL: